×

 • Language

-Whether to sing in English or a national language has been a question since the start of the Eurovision Song Contest.
+Since the start of the Eurovision Song Contest, the question has been whether to sing in English or a national language.
 After 1999, most winning songs were sung in English, but in the 2010s national language entries made a comeback, including Italy in 2021 and Ukraine in 2022.
-Some entrants choose a hybrid strategy, mixing English with native lyrics to remain authentic while also reaching wider audiences, for example France in 2016 and Serbia in 2023.
+Many entrants choose a hybrid strategy, mixing English with native sections to represent their countries.

 • Localisation